Zuehlke/software-engineering-corner/drafts/compound-components.md

 saveAsDraft: true
 ---

-As frontend applications get bigger and bigger, they have to cover more and more use cases and therefore their UI components need to get more flexible.
+As frontend applications continue to grow and have to cover more use cases, their UI components need to get more flexible.
 This blog post describes how the requirements for a UI component increase throughout a typical project.
 We show what problems this entails and how they can be solved with the compound component pattern.

 ## Exploring the issue by the example of a dialog